Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### TLS

 All of the simplicity in the world won't protect a page from unsafe content injection by an intermediary.
 Proper use of TLS protects against page alteration in transit and ensures a limited degree of privacy.
-Test your TLS setup with [testssl.sh](https://testssl.sh/) and [Webbkoll](https://webbkoll.dataskydd.net/).
-Mozilla's [HTTP Observatory](https://observatory.mozilla.org/) offers a subset of Webbkoll's features but it also gives a beginner-friendly score.
+Test your TLS setup with <a translate="no" href="https://testssl.sh/">testssl.sh</a> and [Webbkoll](https://webbkoll.dataskydd.net/).

+If your OpenSSL (or equivalent) version is outdated or you don't want to download and run a shell script, SSL Labs' [SSL Server Test](https://www.ssllabs.com/ssltest/) should be equivalent to testssl.sh.
+Mozilla's [HTTP Observatory](https://observatory.mozilla.org/) offers a subset of Webbkoll's features and is a bit out of date, but it also gives a beginner-friendly score.
 Most sites should strive for at least a 50, but a score of 100 or even 120 shouldn't be too hard to reach.

 A false sense of security is far worse than transparent insecurity.
 Don't offer broken TLS ciphers, including TLS 1.0 and 1.1.
 Vintage computers can run TLS 1.2 implementations such as BearSSL surprisingly efficiently, leverage a TLS terminator, or they can use a plain unencrypted connection.
 A broken cipher suite is security theater.